 The Ultimate Travel Guide to Venice, Italy

-Venice, La Serenissima, built on 118 islands in the middle of the Venetian Lagoon between the mouths of the rivers Po and Piave emptying into the Adriatic Sea, is a dream destination for many travelers.
+Venice, La Serenissima, built on 118 islands in the middle of the Venetian Lagoon between the rivers Po and Piave, emptying into the Adriatic Sea, is a dream destination for many travelers.

 More than 400 bridges connect the islands.
 The original buildings were constructed on wooden piles, driven deep into the mud and silt of the lagoon, topped with a platform of limestone which formed the foundation of the houses and palaces.

-Because the wood is underwater, it doesn’t rot, and until today you can find centuries year old buildings still standing.
+Because the wood is underwater, it doesn’t rot, and until today you can find centuries-old buildings still standing.

 You have sufficient time to visit and be enchanted by the art, the stunning Renaissance architecture of the churches and palaces, the glassblowers of Murano and the mysterious tiny alleys, lively markets, and, for music lovers, a performance in the La Fenice Opera House.

 In this Venice Travel Guide blog, we listed helpful DIY Venice travel tips and advice on how to get around, recommended activities, places to eat, accommodation, tour packages, and more.